nus-cs2103-AY2021S1/tp/docs/DeveloperGuide.md

 ![Structure of the Storage Component](images/ArchiveAllSequenceDiagram.png)

 *Figure Archive-6.
-Sequence diagram representation of archiving all persons*
+Sequence diagram representation of archiving all employees*

 #### Design consideration:

-##### Aspect: The implementation to store archived persons
+##### Aspect: The implementation to store archived employees

+Notes: Employee is modeled as `person` in the code.

 * **Alternative 1 (current choice):** `Person` contains an `ArchiveStatus` field.